01-edu/public/docs/setup_of_external_repo.md

-# ADDITION OF A REPOSITORY OF EXERCISE PROCEDURE
+# ADDITION OF A REPOSITORY PROCEDURE

 ## INTRODUCTION

-This document is a guide on how to add your own exercises from your own repository.
+This document is a guide on how to add your own repository to store your projects and exercises.
 This guide assumes that you have understood the files structures of the repository [public](https://github.com/01-edu/public).
 It will only address the settings part of this task.
-Should you need more information regarding the file structure of the exercises, check the [addition of exercise procedure](https://github.com/01-edu/public/blob/master/docs/addition_of_exercise_draft.md).
+The addition of projects will be treated first as it does not require the knowledge of docker.

+However being familiar with docker is **mandatory** for adding your own exercises with your tests.

 ## PREQUISITES